The Bearable Starter Pack | 7 useful things to know on day one

 🏠 1.
 Customise What’s On Your Homepage

 There’s a lot you can track in Bearable!
-Use the customize homepage button to reorganize the sections on your homepage to your unique preferences.
+Use the Edit button at the bottom of your homepage to reorganize the sections to suit your unique tracking needs.

 💡 2.
 Track the things you think impact your health